 In addition, Narrative questions will also ask you to use Bloom’s Taxonomy to describe your learning.
 This is designed to ensure that you are displaying college-level learning, which is another requirement for receiving credit for prior learning.

 First, carefully choose your entry point into Kolb’s Cycle.
+Remember that you can enter the cycle anywhere.
 It might be your most natural approach, but context might have made you enter in another area.

 Also remember that your example that you’re describing in Kolb’s cycle could be something that took place in one day, or one month, or over the course of several years.
-The span of time in Kolb’s Learning Cycle can be any length.
+The span of time in Kolb’s Learning Cycle can be any length–you can go through the cycle in a day, or take a year or more to go through it.
 Many times, with experiential learning like we are covering with our course challenges, Kolb’s Cycle covers larger periods of time.

 Be thorough and take your time.
 In Chapter 1, we wrote some examples about building a birdhouse (which weren’t college-level learning, either).
 Those were also too short and cursory.
 Your writing should be in more detail and greater depth, taking longer and moving meticulously in each stage.
 One of Kolb’s stages could take multiple paragraphs across a whole page to cover, possibly, because your reviewers want to see your expertise in action, and the Narrative is where you get to show that.

 As you write each stage, make use of the terminology from the course you’re challenging.
 This will display your natural familiarity with the course topic.
 Use the Course Objectives, listed in Chapter 2, to find terminology, but feel free to go further.

 Also use terminology from your areas of expertise, remembering to explain anything highly technical in layman’s terms.